mas-bandwidth/udp/009/README.md

 At $0.1 per-GB, we get an egress bandwidth charge of: $933,120 USD per-month.

-But this is not all, we also need to consider that we'll put a load balancer in front of the UDP server.
-(Assume we can pin each load balancer to a backend instance, and those are not load balanced).
+But this is not all, we also need to consider that we'll put a load balancer in front of the UDP servers.
+(Assume we can pair each server to a backend instance, so there are no load balancer costs between the server and backend).

 Ingress traffic to load balancers is billed at ~1c per-GB on google cloud.